blockchain-unica/rosetta-smart-contracts/contracts/bet/aleo/README.md

 Leo is a statically typed programming language, inspired by Rust, designed for writing zero-knowledge programs on the Aleo blockchain.
 Aleo's core principle is programmable privacy: computations are performed off-chain and verified on-chain using zero-knowledge proofs (ZKPs), meaning sensitive data must never be exposed publicly.
 This impacts contract implementations.

-### The Async/Transition Model
+### The fn/final Model

 The most distinctive architectural feature of Leo (and the one with the greatest impact on smart contract design) is the strict separation between **off-chain** and **on-chain** execution:

-- **`async transition`**: Executes off-chain on the user's machine.
+- **`fn`** (entry function): Executes off-chain on the user's machine.
 It generates a ZK proof of the computation.
 This is where external calls (e.g., token transfers) are initiated and where inputs can remain **private**.
-- **`async function`** (finalize block): Executes on-chain by the network validators.
+- **`final { }`** block: Executes on-chain by the network validators.
 It has access to persistent on-chain storage (mappings and storage variables) but cannot access private data.
 All inputs to this block are **public**.

-This separation has a major practical implication: **storage variables can only be read inside the `async function`**, not inside the `async transition`.
+This separation has a major practical implication: **storage variables can only be read inside the `final { }` block**, not in the off-chain part of the `fn`.
 This means that any value needed for an off-chain computation (e.g., the amount to transfer) must be passed explicitly as a parameter by the caller, and then verified on-chain against the stored state.
 This is a fundamental difference compared to most smart contract languages.

+Note that `self.signer` cannot be used directly inside a `final { }` block — it must be bound to a variable before the block:

 ### Native Token Transfers

 Aleo uses `credits.aleo` as the standard program for its native token.
 Two key functions are used in this contract:

-- **`credits.aleo/transfer_public_as_signer`**: Transfers tokens **from the transaction signer** (i.e., the player calling the function) to a recipient.
+- **`credits.aleo::transfer_public_as_signer`**: Transfers tokens **from the transaction signer** (i.e., the player calling the function) to a recipient.
 Used when players deposit their wager.
-- **`credits.aleo/transfer_public`**: Transfers tokens **from the contract's own public balance** to a recipient.
+- **`credits.aleo::transfer_public`**: Transfers tokens **from the contract's own public balance** to a recipient.
 Used when paying out the winner or refunding players.

-Both calls return a `Future` that must be passed to the `async function` and explicitly `await`-ed, ensuring atomicity: if any on-chain assertion fails, the entire transaction is reverted.
+Both calls return a `Final` that must be run inside the `final { }` block with `.run()`, ensuring atomicity: if any on-chain assertion fails, the entire transaction is reverted.

 ### Storage Variables vs. Mappings